heutelbeck/sapl-policy-engine/sapl-documentation/1_5_AccessingAttributes.md

 ### Built-in and Custom PIPs

 The examples above use built-in PIPs like `time.now` and `time.localTimeIsBetween`.
-SAPL includes a comprehensive library of built-in PIPs for common authorization needs: time and date functions, string manipulation, filtering, JSON processing, and more.
+SAPL includes a library of built-in PIPs for common authorization needs: time and date functions, string manipulation, filtering, JSON processing, and more.

 **SAPL's plugin architecture enables domain-specific authorization.** Organizations can implement custom PIPs as plugins to integrate their domain-specific data sources and business logic into authorization policies: